Fraud Blocker

 Arrival & Departure

-The reverse Best of Chilean Patagonia: From Torres del Paine to Cape Horn land and sea adventure begins and ends in Santiago, Chile (SCL).
-Plan flights to arrive to Santiago by 11:30am on Day 2 of the itinerary in order to be eligible for the included group transfer.
+The southbound Chilean Patagonia land and sea adventure begins and ends in Santiago, Chile (SCL).
+Plan flights to arrive to Santiago by 11:00am on Day 1 of the itinerary in order to be eligible for the included group transfer.
 Charter flights are needed to Ushuaia (USH) for embarkation and from Punta Arenas, Chile (PUQ) after disembarkation.
-Disembarkation is after breakfast on Day 15 of the outlined itinerary.
-Plan flights to depart Santiago no earlier than 9:00pm on Day 15.
+Disembarkation is after breakfast on Day 10 of the outlined itinerary, followed by 4 nights on land before flying back to Santiago.
+Plan flights to depart Santiago no earlier than 9:00pm on Day 14.
 If you would like assistance with international flights, please visit our Booking Flights resource page.

 Internal Flights

-Group charter flights between Santiago and Punta Arenas, Chile and Ushuaia, Argentina are required on this trip’s itinerary; see this trip’s Exclusions for pricing.
-There is a strict luggage limit of checked bags weighing up to 50 lbs from Santiago to Punta Arenas (overage is available and must be paid to airline) and 66 lbs from Ushuaia and Santiago (no overage available).
+Group charter flights from Santiago, Chile to Ushuaia, Argentina, and from Punta Arenas to Santiago, Chile are required on this trip’s itinerary; see this trip’s Exclusions for pricing.
+There is a strict luggage limit of checked bags weighing up to 66 lbs from Santiago to Ushuaia (no overage available) and 50 lbs from Punta Arenas to Santiago (overage is available and must be paid to airline).
 Luggage storage is available in Santiago for an extra charge; inquire with your Adventure Specialist for details.

 Activities